-Just the other day Jenny returned, freshly clipped and coiffed, from the doggie spa.
-I can just picture her perched under a tiny little 1950s beehive hair dryer, festooned with ribbons, stretching out her tiny legs and admiring her freshly-clipped nails while breathlessly trading the latest gossip with a parlour full of poochettes.
+Once when Jenny greeted us she’d been clipped, shampooed, coiffed and festooned with little pink ribbons.
+Clearly, she’d just been to the doggie spa.
+Pausing briefly, I imagined her perched under a tiny beehive hair dryer, stretching out her little legs and admiring her freshly-clipped nails while breathlessly trading gossip with a parlour full of other little canines.

 Last week, for four days in a row, Jenny wasn’t there.
 Enquiring of a neighbour, I learned that she’d moved away and was now likely guarding her new home.

 Jenny will always own a little piece of my heart.